I Ching Guide

 Section 02

-Translate symbolism into concrete action
+Translate symbolism into concrete work behavior

 Section 03